 About KOMLAN

-Komlan Avoulete is a US-based international relations analyst, researcher, and author with expertise in African affairs and U.S.-Africa relations.
-He also contributes to the Foreign Policy Research Institute's Africa program and International Policy Digest, where he provides insightful analysis on various topics related to Africa.
+Komlan Avoulete is a geopolitical analyst, researcher, and freelance writer.
+He has a remarkable reputation in the realm of African affairs and U.S.-Africa relations.
+He is a valued contributor to the Africa program of the Foreign Policy Research Institute and the International Policy Digest, where he provides thought-provoking analyses of various African-related issues.

-Komlan is passionate about diplomacy, foreign policy, security intelligence, and education.
-These passions have driven him to focus his career in the field of diplomacy and international relations with organizations, such as the Citizen Diplomacy International of Philadelphia, the Counterterrorism Group, World Learning, and the U.S. Department of State.
+Komlan has a strong interest in diplomacy, foreign policy, security intelligence, and education.
+This multifaceted background has fueled his pursuit of a career in international relations.
+Komlan's experience includes involvement with esteemed organizations such as Citizen Diplomacy International of Philadelphia, the Counterterrorism Group, World Learning, and the U.S. Department of State.

-Komlan has played an instrumental role in the design and implementation of several international exchange programs administered by the U.S. Department of State, notably the International Visitor Leadership Program (IVLP).
+Komlan has been instrumental in designing and implementing various international exchange programs for the U.S. Department of State, including the prestigious International Visitor Leadership Program (IVLP).
 He has collaborated with the U.S. Department of State program officers, National Program Agency experts, community-based members, and subject matter experts to support and advance U.S. foreign policy goals through public diplomacy.

 Komlan is fluent in English, French, and Ewe.
 He enjoys hiking, running, writing, jujitsu, photography, and traveling.
-He also mentors students who are interested in pursuing a career in international affairs.
+He also mentors students interested in pursuing a career in international affairs.

 African Affairs | U.S.-Africa Relations | Public Diplomacy